Signs and Symptoms Pediatric Sleep Apnea

 Poor Spacing Between Baby Teeth or Crowding of Adult Teeth

-Crowding and crooked teeth are a big sign of facial under development.
+There should be generous spacing between baby teeth to accommodate larger adult teeth.
+Crowding and crooked teeth are a big sign of jaw and facial under development.
 Baby teeth are supposed to have spacing to allow for larger adult teeth to fit.

 The tongue stimulates growth of the jaw and facial structures by putting pressure on growing children’s mouths.
 When the tongue is tied down, it cannot promote growth (expand the jaws).
 This leads to poor nasal breathing and mouth breathing in kids.

 Snoring is proof of a pediatric airway obstruction.
 Loud breathing is a sign of a small or obstructed airway.

 Mouth breathers have poor posture including forward head position